There has been much research done over the past 20 years on Autism, PDD, [...]

 After he received a few neurofeedback training sessions the young man reported a new behavior, with prompting from his parents: he was smiling.
 As counseling and training continued the man slowly made gains in his ability to sort out meanings of spoken words more effectively than in the past, which was enabling him to socialize more appropriately.
 He reported that he was feeling more comfortable “making eye contact”.
 The man’s parent’s also reported that their son was “looking better”; was cleaning himself and brushing his teeth without prompting.
 Midway through treatment the man recognized and self-reported that he was ambulating differently, “walking better” because he was feeling “calmer and calmer”.
 He joined the swim team at school, to the amazement of his parents, who reported a long-standing aversion to water immersion.
 Toward the end of training the man had become significantly more autonomous and was considering learning how to drive.

 Let us help!
-Call Today!
+Call or Text Today!

 Simply put, the answer is NO!
 Asperger’s and violence are not linked behaviors.